Chapter 16. Compilers and development tools

 RHEL 8.0 provides the following compiler toolsets as Application Streams:

-- Clang and LLVM Toolset 7.0.1, which provides the LLVM compiler infrastructure framework, the Clang compiler for the C and C++ languages, the LLDB debugger, and related tools for code analysis.
-See the Using Clang and LLVM Toolset document.
+- LLVM Toolset 9.0.1, which provides the LLVM compiler infrastructure framework, the Clang compiler for the C and C++ languages, the LLDB debugger, and related tools for code analysis.
+See the Using LLVM Toolset guide.

 cargobuild tool and dependency manager, the

 cargo-vendorplugin, and required libraries.
-See the Using Rust Toolset document.
+See the Using Rust Toolset guide.

 16.3.
 Java implementations and Java tools in RHEL 8

 java-11-openjdkpackages, which provide the OpenJDK 11 Java Runtime Environment and the OpenJDK 11 Java Software Development Kit.

 java-1.8.0-openjdkpackages, which provide the OpenJDK 8 Java Runtime Environment and the OpenJDK 8 Java Software Development Kit.